xbyuan/tgg-site-optimisation/README.md

 * Idenity and separate scripts that are required on all pages from scripts that are only used on certain pages
 * Avoid inline JavaScript
 * De-duplicate dojo and jquery scripts (these are loaded multiple times)
+* Move embedded JS into separate file
+* Migrate as much JS as possible to footer

 ### Google Tag Manager